jingwen-z/jingwen-z.github.io/_posts/2021-01-02-second-hand-apartments-transactions-in-paris-1420.md

 </p>

-According to this map, we observe that the second-hand apartments in districts 1, 4, 6, 7 are much more expensive that other districts, their average unit price is at least 12000 euros; on the contrary, the second-hand apartments in districts 13, 19 and 20 are much cheaper than others, their average unit price is less than 8500 euros.
-This might be caused by geographical positions, number of piece, apartment's state, performance of energy, public security, etc. The public transport in the city center is more than other areas, there are also lots of shopping centers or tourist spots, which attracts a great deal of people, so that make the city center to be more valuable.
+According to this map, we observe that the second-hand apartments in districts 1, 4, 6, 7 are much more expensive than other districts, their average unit price is at least 12000 euros; on the contrary, the second-hand apartments in districts 13, 19, and 20 are much cheaper than others, their average unit price is less than 8500 euros.
+This might be caused by geographical positions, the number of pieces, the apartment's state, the performance of energy, public security, etc. The public transport in the city center is more than in other areas, there are also lots of shopping centers or tourist spots, which attracts a great deal of people, so that makes the city center to be more valuable.

-Furthermore, according to the stacked bar plot below, it’s obvious that there are much more transactions in the 16th district than other areas, nearly 50% sold apartment are 2-room or 3-room apartments, and the transaction amount of T4 is pretty larger than all other districts.
+Furthermore, according to the stacked bar plot below, it’s obvious that there are much more transactions in the 16th district than other areas, nearly 50% sold apartments are 2-room or 3-room apartments, and the transaction amount of T4 is pretty larger than all other districts.
 Paris 16 is eminently residential, as evidenced by its charming buildings with green courtyards and balconies.
 But it is also a Parisian cultural hotspot with many museums and emblematic places from both a historical and intellectual point of view.
-Moreover, it concentrates many schools and establishments of choice for the education of children and students.
-All these might be the reason why the transactions in Paris 16 are much more than other distincts.
-For the districts as 1st, 2nd or 3rd district, more than one third of sold apartments are T1 apartments, that might because there is not that many apartments at the center of Paris, and its unit price is high.
+Moreover, it concentrates on many schools and establishments of choice for the education of children and students.
+All these might be the reason why the transactions in Paris 16 are much more than in other districts.
+For the districts as 1st, 2nd, or 3rd district, more than one-third of sold apartments are T1 apartments, that might because there are not that many apartments at the center of Paris, and its unit price is high.

 <p align="center">
   <img alt="Unit price per piece nb in different districts"